LANGUAGE TRAINING - TORONTO

 - Have their language ability rated by an assessment centre.

-To obtain an English assessment appointment, please call the YMCA Language Assessment Centre at 416-925-5462.
+To obtain an English assessment appointment, please call the YMCA Language Assessment Centre at 416-925-5462 or visit Language Assessment and Referral Centre.
 If you require assistance with making an assessment appointment, please call us at 416-299-8118 ext.
 “0”.

 Distinctive features of the program include: